-Despite research that has shown resistance specific mosquito in species, the actual impact of this on vector control is not known due to several issues.
+Despite research that has shown resistance in specific mosquito species, the actual impact of this on vector control is not known due to several issues.
 One is the lack of information about the current resistance levels, due in part to the wide variety of surveillance programs and data collection efforts.
-Another potentially factor. and more important, is that resistance seems to be localized.
-In one study, certain mosquito populations that were only a few kilometers apart varied greatly on the presence and levels of resistance. includina the actual mechanism for the resistance (Brogdon 1998).
+Another factor. potentially and more important, is that resistance seems to be localized.
+In one study, certain mosquito populations that were only a few kilometers apart varied greatly on the presence and levels of including resistance. the actual the mechanism for resistance (Brogdon 1998).

-These unknowns about the level of resistance in vector species have need reinforced the to study pesticide resistance by CMMCP.
+These unknowns about the level of resistance in vector species have reinforced the need to study pesticide resistance by CMMCP.
 The goals of this research will be to create baseline data for control efforts, detect early resistance, and to observe the current effects of control strategies (Brogdon 1998).
-If is observed, then resistance change in application rates or a change to a different class of insecticides may need to be considered.
+If resistance is observed, then change in application rates or a change to a different class of insecticides may need be considered if possible.

-control adult mosquitoes.
-Tο CMMCP uses ANVIL® 10+10 (Clarke Mosquito Control Products, Inc., Roselle, IL) (EPA Reg.
-No. 1021-1688-8329), synthetic pyrethroid composed of 10% SUMITHRIN® (Sumitomo Chemical Company, Ltd., Osaka, Japan)(dphenothrin) and 10% piperonvl butoxide (PBO)(Center for Disease Control and Prevention 2002: PHEREC 2001), which is used as a synergist1.
-In this ongoing study to monitor resistance levels in its service area, CMMCP continued conducting bottle assays in the summer of 2009 for ANVIL® 10+10.
+Tο control adult mosquitoes, CMMCP 10+10 uses ANVIL® (Clarke Mosquito Control Products, Inc., Roselle, IL) (EPA Reg.
+No. 1021-1688-8329), synthetic а 10% pyrethroid composed of SUMITHRIN® (Sumitomo Chemical Company, Ltd., Osaka, Japan)(dphenothrin) and 10% piperonyl butoxide (PBO)(Center for Disease and Prevention Control 2002: PHEREC 2001), which is used as a synergist1.
+In this ongoing study to monitor resistance levels in its service area, CMMCP continued conducting bottle assays in the summer of 2014 for ANVIL® 10+10.